pabmartine/gmeet/README.md

 - 'New Meet': Opens a new Google Meet session in your default browser.
 -  'Add': Allows you to add a new bookmark to your Google Meet sessions.
 Simply provide a name and a unique code.
-- 'Help': Brings up this help dialog with information about the extension.

 To delete a bookmark, simply click on the trash icon next to each bookmark in the menu.